VatsaDev/nanoChatGPT/README.md

  * Medium Dataset(~630mb), full of a variety of conversations, and a little arithmetic
  * Model and datasets avalible on [Huggingface](https://huggingface.co/VatsaDev/ChatGpt-nano/tree/main)
- * can sometimes talk to you on a variety of topics and smoothly switch between topics, but it either sounds like a real person or so stupid its hilarious
+ * (at best), it can talk to you on a variety of topics and smoothly switch between topics
  * GPT-2-medium 353 million parameters
  * Very Fast Inference on GPU
  * User to Bot chat